semuconsulting/pyspartn/README.md

 The `SPARTNMessage` class implements a provisional decrypt and decode for OCB, HPAC and GAD message types but it has not yet been fully tested (*appears to be working OK for GAD, HPAC and most OCB payloads, but some small OCB payloads (nData < 35) are still failing.
 For the time being, a temporary override has been implemented in `spartnmessage.py` to suppress the `decode` flag for those payload types that cannot yet be successfully decoded*).

-There are some additional complexities for messages where `timeTagtype` = 0.
-See https://portal.u-blox.com/s/question/0D52p0000CimfsOCQQ/spartn-initialization-vector-iv-details for discussion.

 Sphinx API Documentation in HTML format is available at [https://www.semuconsulting.com/pyspartn](https://www.semuconsulting.com/pyspartn).

 Contributions welcome - please refer to [CONTRIBUTING.MD](https://github.com/semuconsulting/pyspartn/blob/master/CONTRIBUTING.md).